-The Group's Tourism Services segment registered revenue from external sales of approximately RM65.6 million for the current financial year as compared to approximately RM87.5 million registered in the preceding financial year.
-The approximately 25% decline in revenue for the current financial year was mainly attributed by the sharp drop in tourist arrivals, particularly in the second half of the financial year ended 31 March 2014 as a result the policy changes by the Chinese Government and the unprecedented disappearance of the MH370.
+The Group's Tourism Services segment registered a significantly lower revenue from external sales of approximately RM31.81 million for the current financial year as compared to approximately RM65.56 million registered in the preceding financial year.
+The impact of lower tourist arrivals from China subsequent to the unprecedented air disasters that took place during the year significantly affected the Group's tourist volume and hence contributing to the significant drop in revenue of approximately 51.48% for the current financial year.

-The Tourism Services segment recorded a pre-tax loss of approximately RM16.8 million for the current financial year as opposed to the pre-tax loss of approximately RM3.8 million recorded in the preceding financial year.
-The significantly higher losses were mainly attributable to the lower revenue recorded coupled with the high depreciation and impairment losses on Property, Plant and Equipment which collectively accounted for a charge of approximately RM17.2 million to the segments statement of comprehensive income.
+The Tourism Services segment recorded a pretax loss of approximately RM12.57 million for the current financial year as opposed to the pre-tax loss of approximately RM16.66 million recorded in the preceding financial year.
+The lower losses were mainly attributable to the reduced depreciation charges and lower impairment losses made on the property, plant and equipment which collectively accounted for a charge of approximately RM7.81 million (2014: RM17.25 million) to the segments statement of comprehensive income.